ovotech/cypress-tourist/README.md

 })
 ```

+Running Cypress as you would through your e2e test script, a set of screenshots will be produced in the `champion` directory.

-As a final step run the diffing tool to compare.
+As a final step run the `test-visual-regression` script.

 ```sh
 npm run test-visual-regression
 ```

 Your results will be logged to the console.

+## Possible gotcha's

+- Ensure you've stubbed out [dynamic data and fetches] - things like [times and dates].
+- Items like [Sticky headers will need to be hidden or fixed] when capturing screenshots.

 ---